 The initial stages of a business are expected to be a hands-on and a largely manual process.
 This is not always bad because these are the times when you gain invaluable experience.
-But there are plenty of things that you can put on cruise control so that you can reserve energy and time for other things that actually require your deliberate attention.
+But there are plenty of things that you can put on cruise control so that you can reserve energy and time for responsibilities that actually require your deliberate attention.

 Automation will be your best employee, maximizing your effectiveness and efficiency in ways that multitasking never could.